This article contains a writeup for the retired Hack The Box Weak RSA challenge.

 public key modulus,

 you need to find two large primes.
-We try to derive these two primes, commonly
+These two primes are commonly called p

-effort.
-This will reveal the primes used to create the private key.
-With the
+reveals the primes used to create the private key.
+With the private key leaked,

-private key leaked, an attacker can decipher any message encrypted with this
+an attacker can decipher any message encrypted with this key.

-Using Python, we parse and print out the modulus and exponent as integers:
+Parse and print out the modulus and exponent as integers using this Python script:

 import re